oleksandr-guzenko/MERN-react-next.js/server/README.md

 ```

 <div align="justify">
-  Now you can visit: <a href="http://localhost:4000">http://localhost:4000</a>
+  Now you can visit: <a href="http://localhost:4000" target="_blank">http://localhost:4000</a>
 </div>

 ## Use the deployed application

 <div align="justify">
-  They can make use of the application deployed within the heroku server by visiting <a href="https://movies-api-pplam.herokuapp.com/">Deployed application</a> and from that url make requests to the server through the same routes, only changing the origin host to the one before mentioned
+  They can make use of the application deployed within the heroku server by visiting <a href="https://movies-api-pplam.herokuapp.com/" target="_blank">Deployed application</a> and from that url make requests to the server through the same routes, only changing the origin host to the one before mentioned
 </div>